A very warm welcome from Becki, Stuart, Carmela, Jeff and Ann, the team at Pilates in the Nordic.

 Whichever class you attend you can be guaranteed a huge smile and warm welcome, with clients and the team regularly enjoying a cuppa at the end.

 More information about the team is below.

 Becki Stevenson – Pilates and Nordic Walking Instructor

 When I am not teaching I love spending time with my husband & children, and the many animals on our smallholding.
-My hobbies include photography and painting.
+My hobbies include photography, painting and horse riding.

 Stuart Anderson – Nordic Walking Instructor